-The afterload is the resistance against which the blood has to be ejected during systole; it is equivalent to the pressure inside the Aorta.
+The afterload is the resistance against which the heart must overcome to pump blood out of the heart chambers during systole; it is equivalent to the pressure inside the Aorta.
 An increased afterload results in a higher pressure burden for the heart – it has to pump against a higher resistance.

 The Frank-Starling Mechanism in Change of Preload

 No matter what, the heart has to do more work in increased volume or pressure strain, to maintain a balance between blood inflow and blood ejection.
 The easiest way to learn that is to draw a work diagram by yourself by following these instructions: